BeChris/ampkg/README.md

 ### INSTALL_DEV
 Same as INSTALL section except that it shall indicates only files specific to development files (headers, static libs, docs).\
-User will choose whether he wants to install development files when installing a package
+User will choose whether he wants to install development files when installing a package.\
+The same rules on paths formating found in INSTALL section apply here also.

 ### SCREENSHOTS
 List of URL to images representing screenshots of the package